St Paul's Prep School

-St Paul's Juniors (formerly Colet Court) is a private preparatory school for boys aged 7 to 13 in Barnes, London.
-It forms the preparatory department of St Paul's School, to which most Juniors pupils progress at the age of 13.
+St Paul's Prep School (formerly Colet Court, and then St Paul's Juniors) is a private preparatory school for boys aged 7 to 13 in Barnes, London.
+It forms the preparatory department of St Paul's School, to which most of its leavers progress.

-The School was founded in 1881, named Colet Court in 1892, and renamed St Paul's Juniors from 1 September 2016.
-From January 2026, the school will be named St Paul's Prep School.
+The school was founded in 1881.
+It was named Colet Court in 1892, renamed St Paul's Juniors on 1 September 2016 and renamed St Paul's Prep School in January 2026.

 History

-The School was founded in 1881 (as "Bewsher's") by Samuel Bewsher, an Assistant Master of St Paul's School and secretary to the High Master.
-It started with 6 pupils at a house in Edith Road, West Kensington.
-At about this time, St Paul's School was relocated from the vicinity of St Paul's Cathedral to new buildings in Hammersmith.
+The school was founded as Bewsher's in 1881 by Samuel Bewsher, an Assistant Master of St Paul's School and secretary to the High Master.
+It started with six pupils in the basement of Bewsher's own home in Edith Road, West Kensington.

 Colet Court

-In 1883, Bewsher's preparatory school was incorporated into the St Paul's School foundation, and moved into a new building (which still stands) at 100 Hammersmith Road.
-Originally called Colet House, it was opposite the then St Paul's School.
-It had more than 300 pupils, and further new buildings to accommodate them were completed in 1890.
-In 1892 it changed its name from Colet House to Colet Court.
-The name honours John Colet, the founder of St Paul's School.
+In 1883, Bewsher's preparatory school was incorporated into the St Paul's School foundation.
+In 1884, St Paul's School moved from the City of London to a new building in Hammersmith.
+In 1890, Bewsher's followed, moving to a red brick and terracotta building at 100 Hammersmith Road, opposite the new senior school.
+Renamed Colet Court in honour of John Colet, the founder of St Paul's School, the new preparatory school had more than three hundred boys.

-In the 1970s, the old buildings became the production base of the Euston Films subsidiary of Thames Television, with standing sets for shows like The Sweeney constructed in the old gymnasium.
+In the 1970s, following the relocation of St Paul's School and its preparatory school to Barnes, the old Colet Court buildings became the production base of the Euston Films subsidiary of Thames Television, with standing sets for shows like The Sweeney constructed in the former gymnasium.
 The main building survives, and is Grade II listed.
-It is now occupied as offices.
+It is now occupied by offices.

 Barnes

-In 1968 St Paul's School moved to its present 45 acre site in bend of the river Thames at Barnes.
-The current school buildings in Barnes are set to be redeveloped alongside the renovation of the main St Paul's School.
-In September 2016 the name changed once more, to St Paul's Juniors.
+In 1968, Colet Court and St Paul's School both moved to their present 45 acre site next to the river Thames at Barnes.
+Colet Court was renamed St Paul's Juniors in September 2016.
+A redevelopment of the school was completed in January 2026, which was also when the school adopted its current name.

 Operation Winthorpe

-Colet Court was investigated by the Metropolitan Police for historic crimes of paedophilia, under the operational name Operation Winthorpe.
+The school was investigated by the Metropolitan Police for historic crimes of paedophilia, under the operational name Operation Winthorpe.
 The school has entirely reviewed and majorly revised its safeguarding procedures since.

 A major independent report published in January 2020 revealed 80 complaints against 32 members of staff over a period of six decades, mainly from the 1960s to the 1990s.
 There were 28 recommendations on how current practice could be improved.